 Self-service client installation guide

-Adaxes self-service client provides secure access to the self-password reset system and enables users to reset their own Active Directory passwords from the Windows/macOS login and unlock screens without any intervention of administrative staff.
+Adaxes self-service client provides secure access to the self-password reset system and enables users to reset their own Active Directory or Entra ID passwords from the Windows/macOS login and unlock screens without any intervention of administrative staff.
 If certain users haven't enrolled for password self-service, the self-service client can periodically remind them to do so in the system notification area.

-Adaxes self-service client enables users to reset their passwords without logging in to the system by clicking on a special link on the login screen.
-When a user clicks the link, they get anonymous access to the Adaxes password self-service site opened in Microsoft Internet Explorer or Safari.
-The web browser session used to access the service is restricted, preventing insecure actions.
-The most noticeable restrictions applied to this session include:
+Adaxes self-service client allows users to reset their passwords without logging in to the operating system by clicking on a special link on the login screen.
+When a user clicks the link, they get anonymous access to the Adaxes password self-service site opened in Microsoft Edge or Safari.

 • Limited context menus on Windows